 Q: What happens then?
 A: We will need some detailed input from you in order to provide detailed advice.
 If you are within range of Oxford, the best approach may be for you to come and see us.
 For how this works, please see our Initial consultation page.
 Otherwise we can advise on the basis of written details — please see our Written advice page.

 Q: What about advice over the telephone?
 A: We wouldn’t necessarily recommend this as a first choice, but it can work well in some cases.
 It depends on the nature of the problem, so please just let us know.

-Q: Who do you advise?
-A: Most of our clients are private individuals or private organisations; but we are occasionally approached by local government or official bodies.
+Q: Whom do you advise?
+A: Many of our clients are private individuals or private organisations; but we are sometimes approached by local government and public bodies.
 We will always help if we can.

 Q: How quickly can you produce advice?
-A: In urgent cases, within a few days, though usually we would expect to respond within a week or two.
+A: In urgent cases, within a day or two, though usually we would expect to respond within about a week.

 Q: Do you publish feedback?
-A: Thank you for reading our FAQ on property law!
+A: The advice we give is confidential, and is any event specific to the case in question.
+So we can’t, as it were, put our wares on display.
 We are keen to have feedback from our clients, and very much appreciate it when we get it.
 Publishing it is another matter.
-Nowadays, there will always be a suspicion that glowing tributes have been supplied by friends and relatives, not genuine clients, and that condemnatory remarks have come from “trolls”.
-Both sorts of feedback are of course quite worthless, and publishing them serves no useful purpose.
+Nowadays, regrettably, there will always be a suspicion that glowing tributes have been supplied by friends and relatives, not genuine clients, and that negative comments have come from “trolls”.
+Both sorts of feedback are of course quite worthless, and publishing them would serve no useful purpose.
+So by far the best way of judging our services is to speak to someone who has used them, and can recommend them.
 The best we can say is that we welcome constructive criticism and we take it fully into account because we want the service we offer to be as good as possible.
-So please feel free to send us feedback.
+Please feel free to send us feedback.